 McMahon said if a free room was given, there would have to be a take.
 A stipend, or money given to a student to be spent as pleased, would likely need to be removed to fit the budget.
 Not all RA’s she’s spoken to are comfortable with that.

-McMahon said she’s worked to get free board, too — she often hears suggestions to have RA’s eat meals with their residents each week.
+She said she’s worked to get free board, too — McMahon often hears suggestions to have RA’s eat meals with their residents each week.
 But because Albion’s dining provider, Bon Appetit, is a third-party, it’s difficult to work out a meal scholarship.

 Even if RA’s are given free room and board, the financial aid some RA’s receive would fall.
 A few years ago, McMahon asked the financial aid office to run a report on her RA staff members’ financial need base to see how that need base would be affected with room and board as compensation.